 Les 3 Vallées

 Welcome to the largest interlinked ski resort area in the world.
 Les 3 Vallées comprises more than 370 miles (600 km) of skiable terrain and 180 ski lifts.
 More than 300 ski runs connect the ski resorts of Val Thorens, Les Menuires, Meribel, and Courchevel with the smaller villages of Saint Martin, La Tania, and Brides les Bains.
-All skier and rider ability levels can sample these wide-open spaces, panoramic vistas, and fulfilling days on the slopes of the French Alps.
-Nearly half the runs are aimed at beginners and intermediates, while the other half are primarily dedicated to more advanced skiers and boarders.
-Its 36 fun zones (themed runs, snowparks, beginners’ areas, etc.) offer endless opportunity and even more fun.
+All skier and rider ability levels can sample these wide-open spaces, panoramic vistas, and incredible days on the slopes of the French Alps.
+Nearly half the runs are aimed at beginners and intermediates, while the rest is dedicated to more advanced skiers and boarders.
+Its 36 fun zones (themed runs, snowparks, beginners’ areas, etc.) offer endless opportunities and even more fun.

 Val d’Isere

 Val d’Isere, and neighboring Tignes, is part of the huge Espace Killy region, named for Olympic triple gold medal winner Jean-Claude Killy, who honed his skills here.
-They claim to have the largest snowmaking capacity in Europe, and combined with the 5,000-foot (1550 meters) altitude, it typically makes for a long ski season.
+They claim to have the largest snowmaking capacity in Europe, and combined with the 5,000-foot (1550 meters) altitude, it typically makes for a long ski season thanks to all the snow it receives.
 Skiing and riding on the Glacier du Pisaillas often extends the season well into June.
-Here, 150 lifts transport skiers and boarders to 186 miles (300 kilometers) of terrain.
-Beginning skiers can enjoy the travelator, an enclosed magic-carpet at the top of a gondola, accessing a gentle slope, while there’s an abundance of terrain for intermediate and advanced skiers.
-Val d’Isère is a proper European village, with most of the buildings constructed in traditional styles of wood, stone, and slate that you don’t find in many modern-day ski villages.
+Skiers and riders will find an astonishing 150 lifts at Val d’Isere that provide access to 186 miles (300 kilometers) of terrain.
+Beginner skiers can enjoy the travelator, an enclosed magic-carpet at the top of the gondola for accessing a gentle slope, while intermediate and advanced skiers will find an abundance of terrain.

 Alpe d’Huez

-Alpe d’Huez Grand Domaine Ski Area is a combination of six resorts in one interconnected Alpine ski area, located only one hour away from Grenoble and less than five hours from Paris.
-The 155 miles (249 km) of runs include 41 green, 34 blue, 40 red, and 16 black runs.
+Alpe d’Huez Grand Domaine Ski Area, boasting 155 miles (249km) of terrain, is a combination of six resorts in one interconnected Alpine ski area, located only one hour away from Grenoble and less than five hours from Paris.
 Two snowparks, a boardercross park, and a halfpipe add to the fun.
-More than 80 lifts connect the 6 base villages to terrain as high as Pic Blanc, the higest peak in the ski area, from which you can fix your gaze at Mont Blanc.
+More than 80 lifts connect the 6 base villages to terrain as high as Pic Blanc, the highest peak in the ski area, with incredible views of Mont Blanc.
 The Sarenne is one of the longest runs in the world at 10 miles (16 km).
 It’ll give even the best skiers an endurance test.

 Skiing and riding at Alpe d’Huez is on a fully south-facing plateau, offering maximum exposure to the sun.
-Yet the combination of fresh snow and snowmaking operations makes for a generous blanket of snow.
+Yet the combination of fresh snow and snowmaking operations provide a generous blanket of snow.

 Italy